apella1/react-javascript/README.md

 - Used when the callback(onClick etc.) goes onto a nested component as a property
 - Stabilizing references sent to a React component
 - Useful when creating custom hooks

+## useEffect

+- Used a lot to make API requests
+-